Why Women’s Carpentry?

 There may be a beginning woodworking class closer to you, and it may or may not be geared toward women.
 Lots of community colleges offer beginning woodworking classes, and some are awesome.
 Others are either overly basic or too advanced for true beginners.
 We encourage you to check out what might be available locally, and consider what type of learning environment, pace, and general vibe most appeals to you.
 Our classes are held in a beautiful outdoor setting, are intensive and effective, and feel more like a fun retreat than a night class.

 This class is accessible to students of moderate physical strength and energy.
 Part of the purpose of a gender specific carpentry class is to teach in a way that makes carpentry accessible to people with different degrees of strength and physical prowess.
 We’ve had students from a wide range of ages and physical abilities thrive in the class.
-Throughout the days, there are lots of opportunities to drink water, eat snacks, and take breaks.
+Throughout the days, there are opportunities to drink water, eat snacks, and take breaks.
 It is worth considering that our campuses are hilly and rustic, and not accessible to folks with certain disabilities.
 The ground is uneven and requires a certain amount of balance and care to navigate comfortably.
+You’ll be walking around a bit as you learn here.
 Read more about our campuses here.

 What’s the average age of students in this class?